adechant/ha_vscode/info.md

 {% if not installed %}

-## Installation
+## HACS Installation

-1. Click install.
+1. Install the custom component from HACS.
+2. Restart Home Assistant.
-1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Home Assistant VSCode Tunnel".
+3. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Home Assistant VSCode Tunnel".

 {% endif %}